tymyrddin/blue/source/docs/current/virtual/elk-vs-open-search.md

 | Maintenance | Moderate to high for large deployments          | Moderate, supported by open-source community |
 | Flexibility | High with plugins, commercial features optional | High with plugins, fully open-source         |

-Speculative: DIVD may use Docker-based deployment for flexibility, with OpenSearch preferred for fully open-source compliance and cost efficiency.
+Speculative: orgs could use Docker-based deployment for flexibility, with OpenSearch preferred for fully open-source compliance and cost efficiency.

 ## Cost considerations